MiDevenKnow/Scrabble/README.md

 # Platform

-This program was built on Ubuntu 20.04, for window users uncomment the code to clear the terminal & comment the cuurent code.
+This program was built on Ubuntu 20.04, for windows users uncomment the code to clear the terminal & comment the current code.